 The following information relates to the form and transfer of the Securities.
-Capitalised terms used but not defined herein have the meanings provided in the Terms and Conditions of the Notes as set out under "Terms and Conditions of the Notes" or the Terms and Conditions of the GDP-linked Securities as set out under "Terms and Conditions of the GDP-linked Securities" in this Listing Prospectus, as applicable.
+Capitalised terms used but not defined herein have the meanings provided in the Terms and Conditions of the Further Notes as set out under "Terms and Conditions of the Further Notes" or the Terms and Conditions of the Further GDP-linked Securities as set out under "Terms and Conditions of the Further GDP-linked Securities" in this Listing Prospectus, as applicable.

-Form of Notes and GDP-linked Securities
+1. Form of Further Notes and Further GDP-linked Securities

-Notes issued outside the United States in reliance on Regulation S under the Securities Act of 1933, as amended (the "Securities Act") ("Regulation S") to non-U.S. Persons are represented by interests in unrestricted global notes, in registered form, without interest coupons attached, and were deposited on 12 November 2015 with The Bank of New York Mellon, London Branch, as common depositary in respect of interests held through Euroclear and Clearstream, Luxembourg (the "Notes Unrestricted Global Certificates").
-Further Notes issued on 22 December 2015 are represented by temporary unrestricted global notes, deposited with The Bank of New York Mellon, London Branch, as common depositary.
-The Further Notes will be consolidated and form a single series with the Series No.1 Notes and Series No.2 Notes (as applicable) on 1 March 2016 at which point they will be represented by the relevant Notes Unrestricted Global Certificates.
-Additional Further Series No. 1 Notes issued on 12 February 2016 are represented by temporary unrestricted global notes, deposited with The Bank of New York Mellon, London Branch, as common depositary.
-The Additional Further Series No. 1 Notes will be consolidated and form a single series with the Series No.1 Notes on 1 March 2016 at which point they will also be represented by the relevant Notes Unrestricted Global Certificates.
+Existing Notes issued outside the United States in reliance on Regulation S under the Securities Act of 1933, as amended (the "Securities Act") ("Regulation S") to non-U.S. Persons are represented by interests in unrestricted global notes, in registered form, without interest coupons attached, which were deposited on 12 November 2015 with The Bank of New York Mellon, London Branch, as common depositary in respect of interests held through Euroclear and Clearstream, Luxembourg (the "Notes Unrestricted Global Certificates") (as marked up subsequently to reflect the issuance of the Fourth Additional Further Series No. 1 Notes issued on 28 April 2016 are represented by temporary unrestricted global notes, deposited with The Bank of New York Mellon, London Branch, as common depositary in respect of interests held through Euroclear and Clearstream, Luxembourg (the Fourth Additional Further Series No. 1 Notes) issued on 28 April 2016 are represented by temporary unrestricted global notes, deposited with The Bank of New York Mellon, London Branch, as common depositary in respect of interests held through Euroclear and Clearstream, Luxembourg).
+Further Notes (other than the Fourth Additional Further Series No. 1 Notes) issued on 28 April 2016 are represented by temporary unrestricted global notes, deposited with The Bank of New York Mellon, London Branch, as common depositary in respect of interests held through Euroclear and Clearstream, Luxembourg).
+Further Notes (other than the Fourth Additional Further Series No. 1 Notes) will be consolidated and form a single series with the Existing Notes (as applicable) on 12 May 2016 at which point they will also be represented by the relevant Notes Unrestricted Global Certificates.
+The Fourth Additional Further Series No. 1 Notes issued on the Issue Date, were consolidated upon issue and, from the Issue Date, form a single series with the Existing Series No. 1 Notes.

-All GDP-linked Securities issued outside the United States in reliance on Regulation S to non-U.S. Persons are represented by interests in unrestricted global securities, in registered form and were deposited on 12 November 2015 with The Bank of New York Mellon, London Branch, as common depositary in respect of interests held through Euroclear and Clearstream, Luxembourg (the "GDP-linked Securities Unrestricted Global Certificates," and together with the Notes Unrestricted Global Certificates, the "Unrestricted Global Certificates").
-Further GDP-linked Securities issued on 22 December 2015 were consolidated and, from that date, form a single series with the Original GDP-linked Securities.
-The Further GDP-linked Securities are represented by the GDP-linked Securities Unrestricted Global Certificates deposited with The Bank of New York Mellon, London Branch.
-Additional Further GDP-linked Securities are represented by the GDP-linked Securities.
-The Additional Further GDP-linked Securities are represented by the GDP-linked Securities.
-The Additional Further GDP-linked Securities are represented by the GDP-linked Securities Unrestricted Global Certificates deposited with The Bank of New York Mellon, London Branch.
+Further GDP-linked Securities issued outside the United States in reliance on Regulation S to non-U.S. Persons are represented by interests in unrestricted global securities, in registered form, which were deposited on 12 November 2015 with The Bank of New York Mellon, London Branch, as common depositary in respect of interests held through Euroclear and Clearstream, Luxembourg (the "GDP-linked Securities Unrestricted Global Certificates," and together with the Notes Unrestricted Global Certificates, the "Unrestricted Global Certificates") (as marked up subsequently to reflect the issuance of further GDP-linked Securities (including the Further GDPlinked Securities)).